microsoft/vscode-wiki/Code-Organization.md

 * `vs/editor/common` and `vs/editor/browser` - the code editor core (critical code without which an editor does not make sense).
 * `vs/editor/contrib` - code editor contributions that ship in both VS Code and the standalone editor.
 They depend on `browser` by convention and an editor can be crafted without them which results in the feature brought in being removed.
 * `vs/editor/standalone` - code that ships only with the standalone editor.
 Nothing else should depend on `vs/editor/standalone`
-* `vs/workbench/parts/codeEditor` - code editor contributions that ship in VS Code.
+* `vs/workbench/contrib/codeEditor` - code editor contributions that ship in VS Code.

-# Workbench Parts
+# Workbench Contrib

 The VS Code workbench (`vs/workbench`) is composed of many things to provide a rich development experience.
 Examples include full text search, integrated git and debug.
-At its core, the workbench does not have direct dependencies to all these parts.
-Instead, we use an internal (as opposed to real extension API) mechanism to contribute these parts to the workbench.
+At its core, the workbench does not have direct dependencies to all these contributions.
+Instead, we use an internal (as opposed to real extension API) mechanism to contribute these contributions to the workbench.

-Parts that are contributed to the workbench all live inside the `vs/workbench/parts` folder.
+Contributions that are contributed to the workbench all live inside the `vs/workbench/contrib` folder.
 There are some rules around this folder:
-- there cannot be any dependency from outside `vs/workbench/parts` into `vs/workbench/parts`
+- there cannot be any dependency from outside `vs/workbench/contrib` into `vs/workbench/contrib`
-- every part should expose its internal API from a single file (e.g. `vs/workbench/parts/search/common/search.ts`)
+- every contribution should expose its internal API from a single file (e.g. `vs/workbench/contrib/search/common/search.ts`)
-- a part is allowed to depend on the internal API of another part (e.g. the git part may depend on  `vs/workbench/parts/search/common/search.ts`)
+- a contribution is allowed to depend on the internal API of another contribution (e.g. the git contribution may depend on  `vs/workbench/contrib/search/common/search.ts`)
-- a part should never reach into the internals of another part (internal is anything inside a part that is not in the single common API file)
+- a contribution should never reach into the internals of another contribution (internal is anything inside a contribution that is not in the single common API file)
-- think twice before letting a part depend on another part: is that really needed and does it make sense?
+- think twice before letting a contribution depend on another contribution: is that really needed and does it make sense?
 Can the dependency be avoided by using the workbench extensibility story maybe?